omron-sinicx/jaxmapp/README.md

 ## Installation

 The code has been tested on Ubuntu 16.04 and 18.04, as well as WSL2 (Ubuntu 20.04) on Windows 11.
-We recommend using docker to replicate our setup.
 Planning can be performed only on the CPU, and the use of GPUs is also supported for training/evaluating machine-learning models.
+We also provide Dockerfile to replicate our setup.

 ### venv